WHAT IS A PROFESSIONAL LAND SURVEYOR?

 WHY DO I NEED A SURVEYOR?

-If you are subdividing property, the act of dividing a property into smaller parcels or lots for the purposes of sale, you will need to file a “Subdivision Map” (a Parcel or Final Map) for recordation with the County Recorder.
-Converting an existing residential or commercial building into condominium units, also requires a subdivision map to be recorded.
+If you are subdividing property (the act of dividing a property into smaller parcels for the purposes of sale) you will need to file a “Subdivision Map” (a Parcel or Final Map) for recordation with the County Recorder.
+Converting an existing residential or commercial building into condominium units also requires a subdivision map to be recorded.
 Only a professional land surveyor is authorized to create subdivision maps.

-If you are planning to construct: a professional land surveyor will create a map that shows the physical characteristics of the lands, locate the existing utilities within or nearby.
-The “Topographic Map” will be used by the architect and engineers to design the proposed project.
-An accurate topographic map performed by a professional land surveyor is the first step, and often the most critical, in the design phase of any construction project.
+If you are planning to construct: a professional land surveyor will create a map that shows the physical characteristics of the land, existing improvements, and existing utilities within or near your property.
+This “topographic map” will be used by architects, engineers, and other professionals as the basis for the design of the proposed project.
+An accurate topographic map prepared by a professional land surveyor is one of the first and most critical steps in the design phase of any construction project.

-A “Boundary Survey” will locate the property lines and the location of buildings, fences and other improvements in relation to the property lines.
-The boundary survey and the setting of the property corners may trigger the need to record a map.
-A professional land surveyor, only, is authorized by law to interpret the deeds for your property, place the location on the ground, set the property corners, and file the map with the County Recorder.
+If you want to know where your boundary lines are: a boundary survey will locate boundary lines and the position of buildings, fences and other improvements in relation to boundary lines.
+The boundary survey and the marking of the corners may trigger the requirement to prepare and record a map.
+Only a professional land surveyor is authorized by law to interpret the deed for your parcel, reach an opinion as to the location of the boundaries on the ground, mark the boundary lines or corners, and prepare and file the map with the County Recorder.

 HOW DO I FIND THE SURVEYOR RIGHT FOR ME?

-If the property is located within San Francisco, you should consider hiring only a professional land surveyor or a civil engineer licensed before 1982, that has surveying experience in San Francisco.
-Surveying in San Francisco is unique: The requirements for locating property is unlike any place else in California, and your surveyor needs to be aware of the local practice.
+If your property is located within San Francisco, you should consider hiring only a professional land surveyor, or a civil engineer licensed before 1982, that has surveying experience in San Francisco.
+Surveying in San Francisco is unique: The requirements for locating property are unlike any place else in California, and your surveyor needs to be aware of the local practices.
 Request copies of maps that they have recorded in San Francisco.
 Also, ask for references from previous clients.